saksharora/E-Commerce_website/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Create a new Pull Request.

-## License

-This project is licensed under the SAKSH ARORA.
-See the [LICENSE](LICENSE) file for details.

 ## Contact